Last Updated: 1 month ago

 I think it’s a game to see how worried they can make you.
 So, it’s normal to come home and find your cat hiding under bed frames, wardrobes, or furniture.

 But why do cats hide under beds and refuse to come out?
-Let’s discuss the most common 6 reasons!
+Let’s discuss the six most common reasons!

 Fear is the most likely reason why your cat won’t come out under the bed.
 Loud noises, doorbells, strangers, dogs, or other pets can scare your kitty so much that it dashes into hiding.